-Auburn project
+Auburn Square, Auburn project

 The joint venture agreement in relation to the Group's investment in the Auburn Square Project ('the development project') provide the Group the right to participate in the development project through the contributions the Group has advanced to the development project in return for a preferred and residual profit distribution.
-Similar to the Group's Pymble Project, the property, the subject of the project and the development activities reside with the joint venture partner.
+Similar to the Group's Cascade Gardens, Pymble Project, the property, the subject of the project and the development activities reside with the joint venture partner.

 Notwithstanding the above, the joint venture agreement in relation to the Auburn Square Project requires unanimous consent from both TIA and the joint venture partner in respect to certain key decisions and has also granted TIA a secured mortgage over the land in which the development activities will be conducted.
-As the Auburn Square Project is an early stage development with certain key appointments and approvals still be obtained / finalised, TIA has concluded that the Group has joint control over the key relevant activities and therefore the investment is classified as a joint operation.
+TIA has concluded that the Group has joint control over the key relevant activities and therefore the investment is classified as a joint operation.
 As the joint operation does not provide TIA the rights to any of the assets and liabilities of the development project, the Group has recognised its rights to the future cash flows of the project as a Financial Asset at Fair Value Through Profit or Loss (FVTPL) as disclosed in Note 11.